We’ve created a deck cleaning page for informational purposes.

 Deck Cleaning Myths And Misconceptions

-There are a lot of myths and misconceptions propagated by many we’ll cover the most frequent, and hopefully clear the air about these.
+There are plenty of myths and misconceptions propagated by many we’ll cover these- and hopefully clear the air about these common deck cleaning myths & misconceptions.

 - New decks do not need cleaning prior to staining: That is incorrect.
 New wood needs cleaning, failure to do so will ensure improper penetration of stains, sealers.
 It is difficult enough to apply an oil based stain on a new deck when properly cleaned and brightened, it will be impossible if not cleaned and brightened.
 Cleaning a new deck removes contaminants, mold, mildew spores, fungal spores.
 Removing prior to staining ensures that no living organisms are trapped under the stain and sealer where they can reproduce.